Old Testament: Patriarchs & Matriarchs

 Approximately 37 references

-Abraham's nephew who chose the well-watered Jordan plain and settled near Sodom.
-Rescued by Abraham from captivity (Genesis 14) and by angels from Sodom's destruction (Genesis 19).
-His wife looked back and became a pillar of salt.
-Despite poor choices, 2 Peter 2:7-8 calls him "righteous Lot," distressed by the wickedness around him.
+Abraham's nephew, who chose the well-watered Jordan plain when the two men parted ways and settled near Sodom (Genesis 13).
+Abraham later rescued him from captivity (Genesis 14), and angels dragged him from the city before its destruction (Genesis 19).
+His wife, looking back, became a pillar of salt.
+For all his poor choices, 2 Peter 2:7–8 names him "righteous Lot," tormented daily by the lawlessness surrounding him.

 Key references: Deuteronomy 2:9, Deuteronomy 2:19, Genesis 11:27, Genesis 11:31, Genesis 12:4, Genesis 12:5, Genesis 13:1, Genesis 13:5, Genesis 13:7, Genesis 13:8 (and 24 more)